turingschool/curriculum/source/projects/blogger.markdown

 rails new blogger
 ```

 Use `cd blogger` to change into the directory, then open it in your text editor.
-If you're using TextMate, run `mate .` or with RubyMine run `mine .`.
+If you're using TextMate, run `mate .` or with Sublime Text run `subl .`.

 ### Project Tour